Acquired disorders

 - Pain at anterior knee

-Physical therapy interventions and Osgood-Schlatter
+Physical therapy interventions for Osgood-Schlatter disease

 - Strengthening of lower extremity muscles to create an even pull of muscles